alhajee/ckan/doc/maintaining/background-tasks.rst

 Accessing the database from background jobs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Code running in a background job can access the CKAN database like any other CKAN code.
+Code running in a background job can access the FMLD database like any other FMLD code.

 In particular, using the action functions to modify the database from within a background job is perfectly fine.
-Just keep in mind that while your job is running in the background, the CKAN main process or other background jobs may also modify the database.
+Just keep in mind that while your job is running in the background, the FMLD main process or other background jobs may also modify the database.
 Hence a single call to an action function is atomic from your job's view point, but between multiple calls there may be foreign changes to the database.